Jonathanchan197/Fitness/README.md

 # :muscle: Workout Tracker
 [Access Here](http://jc197-workout-tracker.herokuapp.com/)
 ## Features
-- Make your Workout Routines from existing exercises or create your own
+- Make your workout routines from existing exercises or create your own
-- Create exercises with links to youtube videos
+- Create exercises with links to Youtube videos
 - See which exercises train which muscle groups, vice versa
-- Share and track other User Routines
+- Share and track other user routines
 - Upload avatars to be displayed in your profile
 - Login and Register
     - User sessions
 - Admin-only functions
     - View all users
     - Delete and edit any page
-- Icon indicator to show User rank
+- Icon indicator to show user rank

 ## Models
 I first planned out the CRUD systems I would use and generated an ERD diagram to see the different models and associations